Back to Home Page

 #2 Photo

-The # 2 photo shows the subject applying tension on the step and doing a rocking procedure loosening up and preparing for the next action.
+The # 2 photo shows the subject applying tension on the step and doing the rocking procedure, that serves the purpose in stretching the soft tissue areas compromised with the surgery or healing an injury.
+This loosening up will prepare for the next action.
 In this mode still leaving the uninvolved foot on the floor to facilitate the rocking motion and for that matter the same position to do the flexions.
-You can suspend your uninvolved leg in the air and really put some tension on the involved leg, but I wouldn't do any serious flexing without supervision, as the tension is greatly increased in this mode.
+You can suspend your uninvolved leg in the air by stepping up on the stair with your uninvolved leg and really put some tension on the involved leg by hanging the uninvolved leg over the side of the step.
+I wouldn't do any serious flexing without supervision, as the tension is greatly increased in this mode.
 You must be very careful early in your rehab as to bending with tension.
 Seek advice and go easy.
-If you take particular notice in the photo above I think you will see that the flexion angle goes past the 90 degree mark and my guess is that the above demonstration hovers at 110 degrees or more.

 #3 Photo

 The # 3 photo shows an extension mode.
-You will note the short wall that we are using for purchase.
+You will note the short wall that we are using for leverage.
 Actually in this mode you are really pushing on the wall, not pulling.
 It is important that you find some area in your house to be able to hold on to and it has to be secure.
 Again doing these extensions measure up to close to what you can achieve with the 1" by 6" inch board on the couch, the quad set, but it is a different dynamics and we feel it is very beneficial.

 #4 Photo

-The # 4 photo shows the subject standing with both legs on the step.
-This position can be used for strengthening the muscles by stepping up and down without much bending although in time you may want to be creative with again some guidance from the pros.
-Don't take the word of this fruit peddler, you could wind up back in the hospital.
-In this mode it would be smart to hold on to something when you step up, but in time stepping up without something to hang on is a goal as there are many cases where you are required to use steps that do not have hand rails to use.
+These stepping exercises can be used for strengthening the muscles etc. by stepping up and down without much bending although in time you may want to be creative with again some guidance from the pros.
+In this mode it would be smart to hold on to something when you step up, but in time stepping up without something to hang on is the goal as there are many cases where you are required to use steps that do not have hand rails to use.

 This mode would be a good opportunity to do some balancing on one leg.
 Just pick up one leg and with a little security of the wall to hang on to, try to release your hands entirely for a short period.
 The balancing will be critical to getting you started on a proper walking regimen.